OSCA-Nairobi/OpenSourceResources/first_timers/README.md

 First, let's get clear about Open-Source Software.

-"Open-source software is made by many people and distributed under an OSD-compliant license which grants all the rights to use, study, change, and share the software in modified and unmodified form.
+"Open-source software is made by many people and distributed under an OSD-compliant license which grants all the rights to use, study, change and share the software is modified and unmodified form.
 Software freedom is essential to enabling community development of open-source software."

 -Opensource.org